Medical Services

 Local Health System Knowledge

-Our medics understand Japan's universal National Health Insurance (NHI) system and Industrial Safety and Health Act standards and ensure your production meets all local health and safety obligations.
-They navigate Japanese medical protocols seamlessly.
+Our medics know Japan's universal National Health Insurance (NHI) system and the Industrial Safety and Health Act, so your production meets every local health and safety duty.
+They handle Japanese medical protocols with ease.

 02.